top of page

 .....a whisper of nothing.

 I expected more, well, expected something but not in the way of an explosion.
-In the emotional fine print of my brave trigger snatch I was certain the gun was empty.
+In the emotional fine print of my brave trigger snatch I was certain of the impotence of this challenge.
 Nothing in me even prepared for an explosion or recoil.
-Although Daddy is a smidge crazy he ain’t no gadamn fool.
+Although Daddy is a smidge crazy he ain’t no gadamn fool, mama would kill him.

 I listen, follow directions, trusted and did what was expected without question, I am brave, I fully committed, my hammer didn’t shiver, I am strong, I am a man, a son that he can be proud of.

-As he taught me, I direct the barrel to the floor and cautiously turn the gun's butt toward him.
-I stand with a chest bloated with pride.
-I return this hunk of conquered fear with indifference coupled with a half-cocked smile to say “that was easy.”
+Standing with a chest bloated with pride I return this hunk of conquered fear with indifference.
+My face holds on to a half-cocked smile to say “that was easy.”

 Essentially, he says “do this” followed up with “why did you do that?!?!?” to “don’t do what I told you!!!!”
 Going on with a list of what-ifs and how I should never trust anyone.

 For clarity, this is not a gun-safety lesson.
-He never explains what I should have done.
+In all his talk he never explains what I should have done.
 The gun and this whole performance of "lesson" was nothing more than a prop to attack trust, to attack people, it was a human-safety lesson “Never trust anyone, ever, not even me.”

 Teaching me basic gun safety would be a great lesson and we could've skipped this dumb-ass exercise and just talked BUT Daddy’s lessons need to have texture and an abstract depth.
-His paths of his lessons are littered with landmines and empty voids.
 He dresses up the mundane and skips the needed remedials because the big colorful lesson is the only lesson that matters to him.
-Muted lesson that don't saucen his marrow or ring his ears don't register with him.
+Muted lessons don't saucen marrow or ring ears.

 I recognize that he needs this talk more for himself, a validation that his genre of teachable moments and life-approach has purpose and place.
 He takes pride that he is able to stain his lessons on to a life.